StefanRadu-ITSERVER/website/docs/csharp/arrays/methods.md

 ```

 ### `Array.BinarySearch()`
-You can search for an element in a **sorted** array (you must sort the array in an ascending order before applying this algorithm).
+You can search for an element in a **sorted** array (you must sort the array in an ascending order before applying this algorithm):

 ``` csharp
 var prices = new[] { 12, 32, 53.3, 43 };